 This document describes the hypothetical implementation of a management procedure for WCPO skipjack tuna in 2022.
-It considers the consistency of the data available to monitor the stock and the procedures for generating the inputs to the estimation model; it outlines the steps involved in running the estimation model and implementing the harvest control rule; it considers how these data and other information might be used as part of a monitoring strategy to check the overall performance of the management procedure, and the new requirements of CCMs under the harvest strategy approach.
+It considers the quality and availability of the data necessary to run the management procedure and the procedures for generating the inputs to the estimation model; it outlines the steps involved in running the estimation model, to determine an estimate of stock status, and the subsequent implementation of the harvest control rule; it considers how these data and other information might be used as part of a monitoring strategy to check the overall performance of the management procedure, and the new requirements of CCMs under the harvest strategy approach.

-The estimation model was run successfully.
-The consistency and availability of input data is considered to be good.
+The estimation model was run successfully using data for the period 1972 to 2021.
+The availability and consistency (i.e. the magnitude and frequency of updates) of input data is considered to be good.
 Whilst a number of changes to data holdings and data availability have occurred in recent years none have been of sufficient magnitude to prevent the successful running of the estimation method.

-For the purposes of this exercise we have assumed the use of a skipjack MP that includes HCR 5.
+For the purposes of this exercise we have assumed the use of a skipjack MP that includes HCR 2.
 The estimate of stock status $(SB{latest}/SB{F=0})$ in the terminal year of the estimation model is 0.54.
 If the management procedure was run this year this result would have set effort in the purse seine fishery and catches in all other fisheries at 2012 levels for the period 2023 to 2025.